ozalexo/otus-ios-ozalexo/README.md

 #Project structure

 Each task and homework has its own branch.
+Each branch has its own README.md file with appropriate information.

 * Tasks: Lesson / <Number_of_lesson> / Practice / <Nu,ber_of_task>
 * Homeworks: Lesson / <Number_of_lesson> / Homework